solonaarmstrong-zz/JavaScript-style-guide/README.md

 # JavaScript Style Guide

-*An approach to JavaScript, amalgamated from a few sources, peppered with my own preferences.*
+*JavaScript best practices, amalgamated from a few sources, peppered with my own preferences.*

 ## Table of Contents